PhpStorm 2024.3 Help

 • You can use aliases for tables.

-• You must use an alias for a nested SELECT statement.
+• You have to use an alias for a nested SELECT statement.

 • You can use nested SELECT queries.
 For example, the following query is valid: